To take time in Spanish

 It took two hours to arrive.

-When used in its plural form it works as a passive with "se", see Forming passive sentences with "se" (la pasiva refleja).
+When used in its plural form it works as a passive with "se", see Forming the Spanish passive with se (la pasiva refleja).